LincaMarius/ISAP-1_Instruction_Set/README.md

 ALL UNIMPLEMENTED INSTRUCTIONS WILL BE TREATED BY THE SAP-1 CPU AS A NOP INSTRUCTION

-We can summarize the value of the control signals over time shown in these diagrams in the following tables:
+We can summarize the value of the control signals over time presented in these diagrams in the following table:

 ![ Table 1 ](/Tables/Table1.png)